gmax9803/riscv-dllist/README.md

 The project received 1970/2000 possible points.
 The grading rubric can be found [here](https://1drv.ms/b/s!AqJFCYsmSa2bgrFGWqq6KhYCn6TiSg?e=5oet1s).

+The project was created for `CSE 30321: Computer Architecture` in the spring semester of 2024.

 ## Authors
 - [Max Graves](https://github.com/gmax9803)
 - [Aaron Lewis](https://github.com/aaron-m-lewis)